saranpan/PoissonProcess/README.md

 Soooo, what do you need to make a poisson process,

- 1. **λ** : The arrival rate (per time unit τ)
+ 1. **λ : The arrival rate (per time unit τ)**

-The higher λ, the high chance that within an extremely interval will have  1 occurence is higher
+- The higher λ, the high chance that within an extremely interval will have  1 occurence is higher

-2. **δ** : An extremely small interval
+2. **δ : An extremely small interval**

-Huh ? you may say why do we need it when we already know its value closes to zero.
+- Huh ? you may ask why do we need it when we already know its value closes to zero.
 <br>In Programming Language, It can cause underflow. so we have to fix the most possible smallest value that you can set

-With the given *λ*, you can obtain the insights from the poisson process with any *t* you want
+- With the given *λ*, you can obtain the insights from the poisson process with any *t* you want

 1. The **Probability that have k occurences at t**
 2. The **Interarrival time** (High λ, should have low Interarrival time)